guillaume-be/guillaume-be.github.io/_posts/2021-08-26-byte_pair_encoding.md

 Lines _17_ to _21_ initialize both the _Symbols_ and _SymbolPairs_ data structures.
 At each iteration, the best _SymbolPair_ is popped from the priority queue (line _23_).
 The check on line _27_ is required as instead of manually removing invalid merges following a merge (if the first 2 elements of a triplets get merged, the pair information for the last 2 elements is no longer valid), we pop pairs from the _SymbolPairs_ and then check their validity.
 If the pair is still valid, we proceed to merge and check if new pairs should be added (lines _31_ and _32_).

-Similarly to the _SymbolsArray_, the Rust implementation for the _Symbols_ Binary Search Tree contains a method mutate itself and merge two symbols:
+Similarly to the _SymbolsArray_, the Rust implementation for the _Symbols_ Binary Search Tree contains a method to mutate itself and merge two symbols:

 ```rust
 pub struct SymbolBTree {